kishannareshpal/Exames/README.md

 ### What else can this app do?
-> It can also calculate your averages if you are into it.
+> It can also calculate your averages if you are into that kind of stuff.

 ### Do you plan to add more features to this app?